RedFoxAU/ipriot-car-park-prj/carpark-guide.md

       ```

 **Additional evidencing:**
-Include a screenshot of your GitHub repository **after** you have pushed your initial commit.
+Include a screenshot of your GitHub repository **after** you have pushed your initial commit.✅

 ![Initial commit](screenshots/image-of-github-after-push.png)

 ### 2.2.
 Create a branch for your work

 Create a new branch for your work.
 This will allow you to create a PR for the "MVP".
 You can refer to the work as `feature/` with `mvp` or `basic-car-park-system` as possible branch names.
-Don't forget to also set up a remote tracking branch so you can push your changes to GitHub.
+Don't forget to also set up a remote tracking branch so you can push your changes to GitHub. ✅

 ```bash
 git switch -c feature/mvp